Dangerous roads revisted

 By Kelly Sargent

 A year ago Rob wrote a post containing a list of the ten most dangerous accident sites in Iowa, and alerted readers that three of the worst are in Ankeny — which happens to be the town where Rob, Erin and Paul and I live, and moreover, they all intersect with Ankeny Boulevard, and that happens to be my street.
 And a dangerous street it is!

-As material proof, on August 25 there was a horrific accident on that very road right in front of my friend Kelly and her husband Paul’s home.
+As material proof, on August 25 there was a horrific accident on that very road right in front of our house.

 A pickup truck, which according to witnesses was traveling at an extremely high rate of speed, hit a wooden utility pole with enough force that it sheared off the bottom of the pole, leaving the top dangling above attached to the wires.

 The truck carried so much momentum that after removing the lower half of the first utility pole, it continued across McDonald’s parking lot, hitting a parked car on the way, transporting itself and the parked car across the lawn dividing McDonald’s from Taco John’s where the truck crashed into and took down a second utility pole, ran up a guy wire and was suspended in midair.
 Can you imagine the force it took to do that?